Liad31/AP2_Ex1/README.md

 ```
 (need to add about how to run)

+Once you run the app, you can use it as described in the [Usage And Features](#usage-and-features)

 ## Design
 You can see here our UML diagram: (add link)
 #### Model, VMs and Views